 Anti-Racism and Inclusion Resources

-The UConn School of Social Work stands together in staunch opposition to all forms of systemic racism and violence and is committed to the principles of diversity and inclusion for all.
+The UConn School of Social Work stands together in staunch opposition to all forms of systemic racism and violence and is committed to the principles of diversity, equity and inclusion for all.
 We are especially called at this time to redouble our efforts as a school community to commit ourselves to the analysis of structural inequities and to the promotion of teaching, scholarship, and community and professional action that reflects this commitment to change.
-We support the principles of the Black Lives Matter movement and will work to ensure a sense of belonging among our students, faculty, and staff of color.
+We support the principles of the Black Lives Matter movement and will work to ensure a sense of belonging among our students, faculty and staff of color.

-If ever there were a moment for social work, this is it.
-None of this can be done alone.
 Please join us in a spirit of listening, learning, and influencing for change.

 Anti-Racism

-At the UConn School of Social Work, we define anti-racism to be collective and individual actions designed to ensure that all members of our community experience, in equal measure over time and place, belonging, power, esteem, success, and wellness.
-Therefore, anti-racism means redressing historic and current harms perpetrated by systems, policies, practices, and individuals that target racialized Black, Indigenous, and People of Color (BIPOC) in our community and connected to our community.
+At the UConn School of Social Work, we define anti-racism to be collective and individual actions designed to ensure that all members of our community experience, in equal measure over time and place, belonging, power, esteem, success and wellness.
+Therefore, anti-racism means redressing historic and current harms perpetrated by systems, policies, practices and individuals that target racialized Black, Indigenous and People of Color (BIPOC) in our community and connected to our community.

 Our anti-racism work is important and ongoing, or as Angela Davis says, “a constant struggle.”
-We recognize that race is a social construction designed to create and perpetuate social, economic, and political hierarchies.
+We recognize that race is a social construction designed to create and perpetuate social, economic and political hierarchies.
 Yet, racism continues to impart material and psychological consequences on BIPOC people and communities.

-We take responsibility for our School’s historic and current alignment with structures and ideas of white supremacy that pathologize, minimize, undermine, or attempt to extinguish BIPOC power in our priorities, scholarship, and classrooms, while recognizing the indelible impact that BIPOC administrators, faculty, staff, and students have had inside and outside of our School.
-We hold ourselves accountable for building this anti-racist community we envision using ongoing education, assessment/evaluation, and other modalities of feedback.
+We take responsibility for our School’s historic and current alignment with structures and ideas of white supremacy that pathologize, minimize, undermine, or attempt to extinguish BIPOC power in our priorities, scholarship, and classrooms, while recognizing the indelible impact that BIPOC administrators, faculty, staff and students have had inside and outside of our School.
+We hold ourselves accountable for building this anti-racist community we envision using ongoing education, assessment, evaluation and other modalities of feedback.

 The SSW is committed to: